 Such a cage is not worthy a bird who sings so sweet: To Paradise I’ll fly, for that meadow’s my true space.

 Why I came was never clear, nor where I was going to: Alas the pain that I neglect my real work and place.

 While I am pinned down in this prison of the body’s clay How can I fly free in the heaven of spiritual grace?

+My heart bleeds, scented with Divine desire.
 My agony like the musk deer, whose perfume costs its life.

 Though clothed in spun-gold, I am not soft candlelight, Beneath my robe of honor, burn flames you cannot trace.

 Come, lift Hafez up from his being and himself: Once I have found You, no-one will hear me say ‘I am’.”